MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/application-information-and-management.md

 ### <a name="parameters"></a>Parametri

 *pWnd*<br/>
-[in] Un puntatore a un oggetto derivato da `CWnd`.
+in Puntatore a un oggetto derivato da `CWnd`.

 ### <a name="return-value"></a>Valore restituito

-TRUE se la finestra fornita è un oggetto della barra degli strumenti. in caso contrario, FALSE.
+TRUE se la finestra fornita è un oggetto barra degli strumenti; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note